ifeola/todo_list/README.md

 The main HTML file that includes the structure of the to-do list application.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please contact [arogunmasaabayomi95@gmail.com](mailto:arogunmasaabayomi95@gmail.com).